Quick guide

 Make the access decision before the scenery decision.
 Dómadalur is only a good idea when the road, vehicle, weather, time, and backup plan all support the same choice.

-A local Iceland travel editor would add Dómadalur when a route already has a flexible Highlands slot and a realistic F-road plan.
-They would skip it when the stop is being used to justify a rushed shortcut toward Landmannalaugar or when the same traveler would be happier with Hekla from the lowlands.
+Add Dómadalur when the route already has a flexible Highlands slot and a realistic F-road plan.
+Skip it when the stop is being used to rescue an overfull South Coast day, because the access decision can consume more energy than the valley gives back.

 Dómadalur feels quiet, open, and slightly severe.
 It is a valley of low water, dark volcanic ground, green summer patches, and mountains that look close until the road reminds you how slow the highlands can be.